setlog/k8s-loadbalancing-lan/README.md

           - containerPort: 80
 ```

-Now we are going to create this deployment by executing `kubectl`.
+Now we are going to create this deployment by executing `kubectl`:

 ```sh
 kubectl create -f nginx-server.yaml
 ```

 On a managed cluster you would expect the load balancer to obtain an external IP address from the cloud provider.
-This will not happen in an unmanaged cluster in your LAN.
-It remains `pending`.
+This will not happen in an unmanaged cluster in your local network.
+It remains `pending`:

 ```sh
 NAME    TYPE           CLUSTER-IP    EXTERNAL-IP   PORT(S)        AGE nginx   LoadBalancer   10.96.34.70   <pending>     80:32593/TCP   5m15s
 ```

 What now?
-You can still access the service by forwarding the port to the localhost:
+You can still access the service by forwarding the port to localhost:

 ```sh
   kubectl port-forward -n web service/nginx 8080:80
 ```

-You can call the website in the browser under `http://localhost:8080` now.
+You can visit the website at `http://localhost:8080` now.
 But only you, not your colleagues in the office.
 This approach is not what we want.
-We need a stable IP address in LAN.
+Our load balancer need an ip address in our local network.

 ## Be like a cloud provider